aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 1. Click on the **Insert** menu.
 1. Click on the **Quick Parts** drop down menu
 1. Select **Field**
-1. You are presented with a screen which enables you to enter the details of the field.
+1. You are presented with a screen which allows you to enter the details of the field.
 On the left side you are given a list of the possible fields and on the right side is a screen to visually edit the properties of the field.<br>
 ![field-edit-aspose-words](fields-overview_5.png)
 1. Additionally you can press the **Field Codes** button which enables you to directly write out the field code.<br>
 ![field-properties-aspose-words](fields-overview_6.png)